annehu2/Foodemption/README.md

 # cs446-Foodemption!

+# Android Jetpack Compose App
-open client in Android Studio Code open server in IDE of your preference
+1. Make sure to open the client folder in Android Studio Code (not the entire repo)
+2. For Compatibility with CameraX Library, be sure to use SDK API 29

 # Backend setup guide:
 1. Make sure docker is installed on your machine.